estherhelga/popgen/gwas_project_v3/main_workflow.md

       --make-bed \
       --out merged_data_core_cohort_sexcleaned

+--remove: 1433 people remaining.

 *Final Decisions and Rationale for Sex Handling:*

-OmniExpress Samples: Due to the confirmed absence of X/Y chromosome SNPs on the chip_OmniExpress platform after per-chip cleaning, genetic sex could not be inferred for these individuals.
+[OMNIEXPRESS WAS REMOVED] OmniExpress Samples: Due to the confirmed absence of X/Y chromosome SNPs on the chip_OmniExpress platform after per-chip cleaning, genetic sex could not be inferred for these individuals.
 These individuals (e.g., N=~280) will be retained in the dataset.
 Their sex will be treated as "unknown" (typically coded '0' in the .fam file) for the GWAS.
 The PLINK flag --allow-no-sex will be utilized during association testing to include them.
 This decision prioritizes sample size for the autosomal eye color analysis.

 Non-OmniExpress Samples: Individuals from other chip platforms whose F-statistic was NaN or fell into a pre-defined ambiguous range (e.g., between 0.2 and 0.8, state your thresholds) were removed.
 This step acts as an additional quality control measure, as unresolved sex based on X-chromosome data (for chips that do have X-SNPs) can sometimes indicate broader sample quality issues.